rashi569/Heart_Disease_Prediction/Heart_Disease_Prediction/README.md

 Most of the chest pain causes are not dangerous to health, but some are serious, while the least cases are life-threatening.[TA: typical angina(1), ATA: Atypical angina(2), NAP: non-anginal pain(3), ASY: asymptomatic (4) ]

 4.RESTING BLOOD PRESSURE:
-blood pressure tells a lot about your general health.
+Blood pressure tells a lot about your general health.
 High blood pressure or hypertension can lead to several heart related issues and other medical conditions.
 Uncontrolled high blood pressure can lead to stroke.

 5.SERUM CHOLESTEROL:
 A person’s serum cholesterol level represents the amount of total cholesterol in their blood.
 A person’s serum cholesterol level comprises the amount of high-density lipoprotein (HDL), low-density lipoprotein (LDL), and triglycerides in the blood.
 Triglycerides are a type of fat bundled with cholesterol.